whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/4-high-quality-pages.md

+---
+title: High Quality Pages
+meta:
+  - name: description
+    content: What makes a High quality page?
+A High quality page should have a beneficial purpose and achieve that purpose well.
+---

 # High Quality Pages

 In this section, we will describe characteristics of **High** quality pages and give many examples.
 Examples help calibrate your ratings, so please review each one.